SQLHorizons/helm-vsts-agent/README.md

 helm template .
 ```

-## Scale up the number of VSTS agents
+## Scale up the number of AZP agents

-The number of VSTS agents can be easily increased to `10` by using the following command:
+The number of AZP agents can be easily increased to `10` by using the following command:

 ```bash
 kubectl scale --namespace <NAMESPACE> statefulset/vsts-agent --replicas 10